 The Group holds fixed interest securities in its investment portfolio managed by BlackRock whose performance is closely monitored.
-There is some restriction imposed on the duration of the portfolio.
-At 31 March 2011 the value of investments sensitive to interest rate risk remained modest as a significant portion of the portfolio was invested in short term assets.
-An increase or decrease of 100 basis points in interest yields would have an impact of approximately £1 million on the value of the portfolio.
-This risk is further reduced by the use of derivative contracts.
+There is some restriction imposed on the duration of the portfolio and this is controlled by the use of derivative instruments.
+An increase or decrease of 100 basis points in interest yields would have an impact of less than £1 million on the value of the portfolio.